folkcamper/folkcamper.github.io/README.txt

 There are those who work in information technology who’ve seen their work perverted, and those who will.
 Having gone through that experience personally I have been reluctant to release software that I’ve written, because I have no interest in seeing my software used by parties who have poor impulse control.
-I I believe that my responsibility extends beyond simply creating utility, but also to participating in my society in a way that advances the interests of mankind.
+I believe that my responsibility extends beyond simply creating utility, but also to participating in my society in a way that advances the interests of mankind.